Tax residency in Dubai · Tax Residency Certificate

 Procedures in your country of origin

-Used to evidence before the tax authority in your country that your tax residency is in the UAE, especially when filing your exit return as a former resident.
+Used to evidence before the tax authority in your country that your tax residency is in Dubai, especially when filing your exit return as a former resident.

 Official FTA document